Moduli problems for operadic algebras: Cohomology of Artin algebras

 is an equivalence of $\infty$-categories, with inverse sending a formal moduli problem $F$ to $T(F)$.
 This proves Theorem \ref{thm:mainthm}.

 \begin{variant} Let $\CC$ be a $\base$-cooperad which is filtered-cofibrant as a $\base$-module and let $\iota\colon \CC\rt \Omega\CC=\PP$ be the universal twisting morphism.
-Inspecting the above proof, one sees that the conclusions of Theorem \ref{thm:biduals} remain valid as long as $\mf{D}_\iota^{\mm{poly}}(A) \rt \mf{D}_\iota(A)$ is a quasi-isomorphism for every $A$ that is very small and nilpotent.
+Inspecting the above proof, one sees that the conclusions of Theorem \ref{thm:biduals} remain valid as long as $\mf{D}_\iota^{\mm{poly}}(A) \rt \mf{D}_\iota(A)$ is a quasi-isomorphism for every $A$ that is strictly Artin and nilpotent.
 Consequently, Theorem \ref{thm:mainthm} then holds for the operad $\PP=\Omega\CC$.

 As an important example of this situation, let us record the following.
 Suppose that $\base$ is a dg-category such that all $\base(c,d)$ are concentrated in some fixed interval $[a, b]$, and suppose that $\CC$ is a $\base$-cooperad with the following property: $\CC(p)$ is concentrated in degrees $\leq f(p)$, with